Iran–Iraq War: Iran's Kurdistan Operations

 In March 1988, the Iranians carried out Operations Dawn 10, Beit ol-Moqaddas 2, and Zafar 7 in Iraqi Kurdistan with the aim of capturing the city of Suleimaniya and the Darbandikhan Dam and the power plant at Lake Dukan, which supplied Iraq with much of its electricity and water.
 Iran hoped that the capture of these areas would bring more favourable terms to the ceasefire agreement.
 This infiltration offensive was carried out in conjunction with the Peshmerga.
 Iranian airborne commandos landed behind the Iraqi lines and Iranian helicopters hit Iraqi tanks with TOW missiles.
 The Iraqis were taken by surprise, and Iranian F-5E Tiger fighter jets even damaged the Kirkuk oil refinery.
 Iraq executed multiple officers for these failures in March–April 1988, including Colonel Jafar Sadeq.
 Infiltrating the Kurdish mountains, Iran captured the town of Halabja and began to fan out across the province.

-Though the Iranians advanced to within sight of Dukan and captured around 1040 km2 and 4,000 Iraqis, the offensive failed due to the Iraqi use of chemical warfare.
+Though the Iranians advanced to within sight of Dukan and captured around 1040 km2 and 4,000 Iraqis, the offensive failed due to the Iraqi chemical warfare.
 The Iraqis launched the deadliest chemical weapons attacks of the war.
-The Republican Guard launched 700 chemical shells, while the other artillery divisions launched 200–300 chemical shells each, unleashing a chemical cloud over the Iranians, killing or wounding 60% of them, the blow was felt particularly by the Iranian 84th infantry division and 55th paratrooper division.
+The Republican Guard launched 700 chemical shells, while the other artillery divisions launched 200–300 chemical shells each, unleashing a chemical cloud that killed or wounded 60% of the Iranians.
+The blow was felt particularly by the Iranian 84th infantry division and 55th paratrooper division.
 The Iraqi special forces then stopped the remains of the Iranian force.
-In retaliation for Kurdish collaboration with the Iranians, Iraq launched a massive poison gas attack against Kurdish civilians in Halabja, recently taken by the Iranians, killing thousands of civilians.
-Iran airlifted foreign journalists to the ruined city, and the images of the dead were shown throughout the world, but Western mistrust of Iran and collaboration with Iraq led them to also blame Iran for the attack.
+In retaliation for Kurdish collaboration with the Iranians, Iraq launched a massive poison gas attack against Kurdish civilians in Halabja, recently taken by the Iranians, killing thousands.
+Iran airlifted foreign journalists to the ruined city, and the images of the dead were shown throughout the world, but Western opposition to Iran led them to also blame Iran for the attack.